-- Admin users: Admins will be able access protected content without password.
+- Admin users: Admins will be able to access protected content without password.

-- The post’s author: Post author will be able to acess content withour password.
+- The post’s author: Post author will be able to access content withour password.

 - Custom roles: You can select multiple user roles at once, with the custom roles.